 9. The last step is to finish the top edge of the liner.
 Double turn the edge and press with iron before single stitching in place.
 Put the new liner into your finished basket and fold over the liner edges.

 I’m loving these decorative storage boxes.
-What a fun DIY storage idea.
-They not only look great but they're so useful and inexpensive to make!
+They not only look great but they're so useful and cheap to make!
 Would you be able to tell these were upcycled tissue boxes?

 What clever DIY storage ideas have you come up with to bring more organization in your life?